Who's Davy C?

 Picture: Davy & his latest 'Celtic Star' electronic bagpipes version.

-But, my musical life eventually lead me to learning bedside & hospice clinical music on stringed instruments, initially using the 22 string Lynda Lyre I built from Musicmakers Kits.
-However, desiring a larger sound palette, I discovered John Kovac's large 36 string Paraguayan harp kits.
-So, I ordered John's Harpmaking Made Simple plans book, and built my own.
+But, my musical life eventually led me to learning bedside & hospice clinical music on stringed instruments, initially using the 22-string Lynda Lyre I built from Musicmakers Kits.
+However, desiring a larger sound palette, I discovered John Kovac's large 36-string Paraguayan harp kits.
+So, I ordered John's Harpmaking Made Simple plans book and built my own.

 Picture: Davy's very first freehand-built, Paraguayan-style harp from John Kovac's HMS plans book and John's matching string & hardware kit.

 Eventually, I pursued a harp maker/player mentor relationship with the Maestro Kovac, learning directly from him at his own shop.
 Then, when he retired, I was blessed to be the one chosen to buy his business, to keep his name and harp innovations going.
-Subsequently, I retired from my many decades-career as an Electro-Acoustics Engineer, and now run this John Kovac web business & make harps/kits full time.
+Subsequently, I retired from my many decades-long career as an Electro-Acoustics Engineer and now run this John Kovac web business & make harps/kits full time.

 (With Judi Floyd-Kovac on bass kalimba, Steve on guitar) * (Davy playing his Cajon with Cajon brushes)